lashifrin/ejabberd-modules/mod_xmlrpc/trunk/README.txt

 	REQUIREMENTS
 	------------

+    ejabberd 1.1.2 or newer
     Xmerl 0.20
-    XML-RPC-Erlang 1.13 with the IP patch
+    XML-RPC-Erlang 1.13 with IP and Ruby patch
-    optional: mod_stats2 for statistics

  - Install XMERL